lmcrean/vincent/integration/README.md

 ### Sample Decks

-Tests use dynamically generated .apkg files with various content:
+Tests use dynamically generated .txt files with various content:

 - **Vocabulary**: Basic Q&A pairs for language learning
 - **Medical**: Medical terminology with complex content